ChickenMst/Modules/docs/modules.md

 vehicleGroup.spawnTime -- time the vehicle was spawned

-vehicleGroup.onDespawn -- event for when the vehicle group is despawned
+---@param vehicleGroup VehicleGroup -- passes itself as a parameter vehicleGroup.onDespawn -- event for when the vehicle group is despawned

-vehicleGroup.onLoaded -- event for when the vehicle group is loaded
+---@param vehicleGroup VehicleGroup -- passes itself as a parameter vehicleGroup.onLoaded -- event for when the vehicle group is loaded

 vehicleGroup.isLoaded -- if the vehicle group is loaded